This Harvard alum turns cheap, recycled rubber into luxury furniture

 Assouline-Lichten says that her inspiration comes from the materials themselves, and how they can be combined to create different spatial effects.
 “A perfectly cubed piece of stone, a rubber and cast concrete side table: These are not the way we traditionally experience those materials,” she says.
 “I find that, in creating new spaces for materials to exist, a sense of intrigue is created.”

-Her most impressive piece, a bed — an interpretation of the classic chaise longue, she says — was designed as part of a collection called Coexist, which won the Best of NYC x Design 2018 award.
-The bed combines a black steel frame, a brass cube on one end and a nero marquina marble cube on the other.
-The frame is held in place without hardware: the pieces fit together seamlessly thanks to what she describes as “precision fitting and engineering allows for the parts to rely upon one another to exist” (hence the name Coexist).
+Her most impressive piece, a bed—an interpretation of the classic chaise longue, she says—was designed as part of a collection called Coexist, which won the Best of NYC x Design 2018 award.
+The bed combines a black steel frame, a brass cube on one end, and a nero marquina marble cube on the other.
+The frame is held in place without hardware: The pieces fit together seamlessly thanks to what she describes as “precision fitting and engineering allows for the parts to rely upon one another to exist” (hence the name Coexist).
 The rubber mattress is upholstered with Karakorum Italian bouclé wool.
 The whole thing brings me back to the ’70s, but, like much of her work, also manages to feel timeless.